syncopika/visual_novel_maker/README.md

 *SetScene.<b>backgroundClearChar</b>(imgSrcPath)*

 Takes one parameter - *imgSrcPath* is a string containing the path to the image you want to set for the background.
-Use this method if you want to show a new setting (note that this method clears the characters from the screen. if you want to change the background but keep the characters in place, just use SetScene.background().
+Use this method if you want to show a new setting/reset the stage (note that this method clears the characters from the screen.
+If you want to change the background but keep the characters in place, just use SetScene.background()).

 *SetScene.<b>changeCharacter</b>(name, characterSrc)*